COVID-19 vaccination in Malaysia: COVID-19 Immunisation Task Force

-The COVID-19 Immunisation Task Force, or CITF (Malay: Jawatankuasa Petugas Khas Imunisasi COVID-19), is a committee that was established based on the decision made during a cabinet meeting held on 20 January 2021 by the Government of Malaysia to ensure that the vaccines' distribution is done flawlessly.
-Initially led by Khairy Jamaluddin, who was the Coordinating Minister for the National COVID-19 Immunisation Programme, it acts as the coordinating committee for the monitoring framework as well as the overall strategy to support the implementation of the National COVID-19 Immunisation Programme (PICK).
-The main tasks of the CITF are to plan, implement, and monitor the supply and distribution of vaccines; vaccination enrollment; preparation of vaccine storage centres and vaccination centres; reporting of vaccination key performance indicators (KPI); and risk management throughout the implementation of the immunisation programme.
+The COVID-19 Immunisation Task Force, or CITF (Malay: Jawatankuasa Petugas Khas Imunisasi COVID-19), was a committee established based on a decision made during a cabinet meeting held on 20 January 2021 by the Government of Malaysia to ensure that the distribution of vaccines was done flawlessly.
+Initially led by Khairy Jamaluddin, who was the Coordinating Minister for the National COVID-19 Immunisation Programme, it acted as the coordinating committee for the monitoring framework as well as the overall strategy to support the implementation of the National COVID-19 Immunisation Programme (PICK).
+The main tasks of the CITF were to plan, implement, and monitor the supply and distribution of vaccines; manage vaccination enrollment; prepare vaccine storage centres and vaccination centres; report on vaccination key performance indicators (KPIs); and handle risk management throughout the implementation of the immunisation programme.